mdcourse/python-codes/README.md

 ## Automated testing

 Within the automated-testing/ folder, a code for automatingly testing the documentation is avalaible.
-The code read the documention, detect the Python code, write it to file, and then test it.
+The code read the documentation, detect the Python code, write it to file, and then test it.